 Like so many others at this age, I make my living in patchwork fashion — alternating between periods of feast and famine — all of it, with no employment protections.
 Like so many others at this age, I am isolated from peers with similar interests and values, though I do my damnedest to make connections.
 Like so many others at this age, any family I have is out of reach, as we all feel bound to restart wherever the jobs are — for however long we last in what we imagine to be their relative “safety.”

-Like so many others, for me, each day is a question mark, a scramble, a fight — for survival, for purpose, for options, for answers, for significance, for that semblance of safety — somewhere — well aware there are no guarantees.
+Like so many others, for me, each day is a question mark, a scramble, a fight — for purpose, for options, for answers, for significance, for a buck, and in so doing, for that semblance of safety — somewhere — well aware that there are no guarantees.

 Like so many others, I look at the political circus playing out on the national stage and I am dismayed, disheartened, disgusted.
 The role of government — what it could be, what it should be — is being dangerously distorted.